-- 3 To remove the display assembly: - a Unroute the WLAN and WWAN cables from the routing channels [1]. - b Remove the M2.0 x 5.0 screws that secures the eDP bracket [2]. - c Lift the eDP bracket from the eDP cable [3]. - d Disconnect the eDP cable from its connector on the system board [4]. - (i) NOTE: In touch-configuration system, you need to remove the touch display cable connected to its connector on the system board. - e Remove the adhesive tape that secures the eDP cable [5]. - (i) NOTE: In touch-configuration system you will find both eDP cable and touch display cable secured with adhesive tape. - f Disconnect the cable from its connector on the system board [6].
+- 3 To remove the display assembly: - a Unroute the WLAN and WWAN cables from the routing channels [1]. - b Remove the M2 x 3 screws that secure the eDP bracket [2]. - c Lift the eDP bracket from the eDP cable [3]. - d Disconnect the eDP cable from its connector on the system board [4]. - (i) NOTE: In touch-configuration system, ensure to remove the touch display cable that is connected to its connector on the system board. - e Remove the adhesive tape that secures the eDP cable [5]. - (i) NOTE: In touch-configuration system, you find both eDP cable and touch display cable that is secured with adhesive tape. - f Disconnect the cable from its connector on the system board [6].